Cool Summer Activities in Palm Springs

 Make a Splash at a Pool Party

 Splash House is Palm Spring’s biggest summer pool party, attracting the Coachella crowd to multiple resorts over three different weekends in June and August.
-Big name DJs spin pulsing house and disco from poolside stages noon until sundown, and the raucous dance party continues into the evening on the tarmac of the Palm Springs Air Museum.
+Big-name DJs spin pulsing house and disco from poolside stages from noon until sundown, and the raucous dance party continues into the evening on the tarmac of the Palm Springs Air Museum.
 Pool passes and After Hours passes are available at https://splashhouse.com/.
-June 11-12, August 13-14, August 20-21, 2022.
+June and August

-Of course you can always create your own private pool party at Desanso.
+These are some of our favorite summer activities in Palm Springs for when it's scorching hot.
+Of course, you can always create your own private pool party at Descanso...
 We won’t tell!